Frequently Asked Questions

 Standard GSM-7 Implementation

-The primary encoding method is GSM-7, a 7-bit character set optimized for SMS.
-It supports up to 160 characters per message segment, making it cost-effective for short messages.
-This encoding is ideal for messages containing:
+The primary encoding method is GSM-7 (3GPP TS 23.038), a 7-bit character set mandatory for all GSM handsets and network elements.
+It supports up to 160 characters per message segment.
+This encoding works for messages containing:

 Unicode (UTF-16) Handling

-When your message includes characters outside the GSM-7 charset, such as emojis or characters from other languages, the system automatically switches to Unicode (UTF-16) encoding.
-This provides broader character support but has some trade-offs:
+When your message includes characters outside the GSM-7 charset (emojis or non-Latin characters), the system automatically switches to Unicode (UCS-2/UTF-16) encoding.
+This provides broader character support with trade-offs:

-For messages exceeding the single-segment limit (160 characters for GSM-7, 70 for Unicode), Andorra Telecom employs automatic segmentation.
-This process ensures that longer messages are delivered completely, albeit in multiple parts.
-Here's how it works:
+For messages exceeding the single-segment limit (160 characters for GSM-7, 70 for Unicode), Andorra Telecom employs automatic segmentation:

-You should consider message length and segmentation when designing your SMS applications to manage costs and user experience effectively.
+Consider message length and segmentation when designing your SMS applications to manage costs and user experience.

 Multimedia Content Delivery